Esther Hicks

-Esther Hicks (née Weaver, born March 5, 1948) is an American inspirational speaker, channeler, and author.
-She has co-written nine books with her late husband Jerry Hicks, presented numerous workshops on the law of attraction with Abraham-Hicks Publications and appeared in the original version of the 2006 film The Secret.
-The Hicks' books, including the series The Law of Attraction, are – according to Esther Hicks – "translated from a group of non-physical entities called Abraham".
-Hicks describes what she is doing as tapping into "infinite intelligence".
+Esther Hicks (née Weaver; born 1948) is an American motivational speaker, channeler, and author.
+She has co-written nine books with her husband Jerry Hicks, presented numerous workshops on the law of attraction with Abraham-Hicks Publications and appeared in the original version of the 2006 film The Secret.
+Hicks claims she channels a collective consciousness she calls "Abraham".
+As with other channellers, she uses a different tone of voice and accent to indicate the entity is speaking through her.

 Biography

-Esther Weaver was born in Coalville, Utah on March 5, 1948.
-At age 20 she met her first husband, and from that marriage were born two daughters, one of whom (Tracy) works with her.
-In 1976 she met Jerry Hicks, then a successful Amway distributor, and they married four years later.
-In his early life Jerry Hicks had been a circus acrobat for two years in Cuba, and then, beginning in 1948, had toured for 20 years as a musician, master of ceremonies, and comedian.
-Jerry Hicks died November 18, 2011, from cancer.
-He was 85 years old.
+Esther Weaver was born in Coalville, Utah.
+At age 20, she met her first husband and had one daughter from that marriage, (Tracy) whom works with her.
+In 1976, she met Jerry Hicks, then a successful Amway distributor, and they married four years later.
+In his early life, Jerry Hicks had been a circus acrobat for two years in Cuba, and then, beginning in 1948, toured for 20 years as a musician, master of ceremonies, and comedian.
+He had been married several times before meeting Esther.

-Outline of Abraham–Hicks' teachings

-According to Esther and Jerry Hicks, "Abraham" consists of a group of entities that are "interpreted" by Esther Hicks.
-Abraham has described themselves as "a group consciousness from the non-physical dimension".
-They have also said, "We are that which you are.
-You are the leading edge of that which we are.
-We are that which is at the heart of all religions."
-Abraham has said through Esther that, whenever one feels moments of great love, exhilaration, or pure joy, that is the energy of source and that is who Abraham is.

-Emotions are a person's guidance system that indicates how close or distant that person is to how their Source feels about a particular topic of focus.
-Life is meant to be fun and easy.
-The essence of Abraham–Hicks' teachings since 1985 has been presented as follows: